beginning of content

 How often you need a blood pressure test depends on your cardiovascular risk.

 If your blood pressure is high, you will need to follow the healthy lifestyle recommendations to try to reduce it.
-You may also need to take antihypertensive (high blood pressure) medicine.
+Your doctor is also likely to prescribe medicine for high blood pressure.

 Cholesterol and lipids